 If a default judgment is entered against you, you can ask the judge to set aside the judgment and schedule a new hearing.
-Use Do-It-Yourself Motion to Set Aside Default (Eviction) to complete the forms you need.
-You must file your motion with the court within the 21 days after the judge issued the default judgment.
+Use the Do-It-Yourself Motion to Set Aside Default (Eviction) tool to complete the forms you need.
+You must file your motion with the court within the 10 days of when the judge signed the default judgment.
 You must have a good reason why you did not answer or attend the hearing.
-You must also have a defense to the eviction ready to present to the court.

 After your landlord has started an eviction case against you, you can talk to your landlord to try to reach an agreement.
 If you come to an agreement, put it in writing and have your landlord sign and date it.
 Understand everything in the agreement before you sign it.
-You can then send or bring the agreement to the court and the judge will issue a consent judgment.
+You can then send or bring the agreement to the court and the judge will enter the agreement.

 A consent judgment can be enforced by either you or your landlord.
 If you agreed to leave your home by a certain date, you must do so to avoid your landlord asking for an Order of Eviction.
 If you agreed to pay money to your landlord and you don’t pay it, your landlord could garnish your wages or bank account to collect the judgment.

 If you agreed to a consent judgment and a judge signed it, but you later find out you had rights and defenses you could have used to avoid eviction, you may be able to have the judgment set aside.
 To learn more read, Setting Aside a Consent Judgment in an Eviction Case.

 If you were unable to reach an agreement with your landlord, you need to attend a hearing in court.
 For more information about attending the hearing, how to prepare, and what you can expect, read Going to Court in an Eviction Case.